Artists–K

 German engraver whose copies of works by Titian, Veronese, Tintoretto and Palma Vecchio include the only records of now untraced paintings; born and died Augsburg (1579–1637).

 • Cleio [sic.], engraving by Wolfgang Kilian (1581–1662), after Luckas Kilian (1579–1637).
 The Hague: Gemeentesmuseum, Music Department.
 Ref.
 Anthony Rowland-Jones (pers. comm., 2001).
 Clio, the Muse of history, plays Gloria in excelsis DEO, the music on her positive organ (a nice mixture of Classical and Christian themes!)
-Beside here is a virginal.
-On the ground are a cornetto, a dulcian, more music, and a recorder of which only the well-shaped beaked mouthpiece, window/labium and the first four finger holes of which are visible).
+Beside her is a virginals.
+On the ground are a cornetto, a dulcian, more music, and a recorder of which only the well-shaped beaked mouthpiece, window/labium and the first four finger holes are visible).

 Philippe Andreas Kilian